camaraproject/IdentityAndConsentManagement/documentation/CAMARA-OIDC-profile.md

 * **sub**

   REQUIRED.
 Subject Identifier.
-A locally unique and never reassigned identifier within the Issuer for the End-User, which is intended to be consumed by the Client.
+A locally unique and never reassigned identifier (i.e. a pseudonymous customer reference) within the Issuer for the End-User, which is intended to be consumed by the Client.
 It MUST NOT exceed 255 ASCII characters in length.
 The sub value is a case-sensitive string.

 * **aud**